jasonppy/jasonppy.github.io/_pages/landing.md

 I have a Master's degree in Statistics from [The University of Chicago](https://stat.uchicago.edu/alumni/ms-alumni/), and a Bachelor's degree in Mathematics from [Beijing Normal University](https://english.bnu.edu.cn/).

+In my free time, I like to workout and sing ([here](https://youtu.be/h-7TFc5pBuk) is a funny video).

 contact: pyp@utexas.edu

 ## Papers